goromal/FANet_Evaluation/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/goromal/FANet_Evaluation/main?filepath=fanet_eval_main.ipynb)

+## Source File List

+- [airsim_dataset_creation](airsim_dataset_creation.ipynb): Script used to create the AirSim segmentation dataset.
+- [fanet_eval_main](fanet_eval_main.ipynb): Script used to validate the speed and performance of the base FANet implementation.
+- ...

+## Installation and Usage

+1. Make sure your Google Drive has plenty of space for this repository.
+2. Preview the file [fanet_eval_main.ipynb](fanet_eval_main.ipynb) and other top-level python notebooks and click the link "Open in Colab," which will copy the file to your Google Drive.
+3. Follow the Setup steps in the notebook, which will clone the repo and set up all necessary packages.

 ## Explanation

 Image Semantic Segmentation, which allows for object-level reasoning and analysis from either disjoint images or video streams, is highly useful in the field of autonomous vehicles that rely on discrete object awareness for planning and navigation.